Henrietta Montalba: Royal favour

 She was on terms of friendship with her fellow-student Princess Louise, Duchess of Argyll, who painted a portrait of her and presented it to the Canadian Academy of Arts in Ottawa (now in the collection of the National Gallery of Canada).
 Both Henrietta and her sister Clara spent time with the Princess in Canada, painting landscapes.

 Henrietta was rarely separated from her family, living in later days chiefly in Venice, and making frequent visits with them in Italy, Sweden, and elsewhere.
 Besides her artistic gifts she possessed great linguistic talent.

 Death and legacy

-In 1892 her health began to fail her, and after a lingering illness she died in Venice, on September 14, 1893, and was buried near her father in the cemetery of San Michele.
+In 1892 her health began to fail her, and after a lingering illness she died in Venice, on 14 September 1893, and was buried near her father in the cemetery of San Michele.

-One of her sculptures, a bronze titled Boy Catching a Crab, is displayed in The Victoria and Albert Museum.
+One of her sculptures, a bronze titled Boy Catching a Crab, from 1893, is displayed in The Victoria and Albert Museum.
 Her marble bust of her principal at college, the heavily bearded painter Richard Burchett, set in an elaborate pink alabaster memorial frame designed by George Clausen, has followed the Royal College of Art to its new Darwin Building on Kensington Gore, where it is installed in a courtyard.